-We have started the present paper by documenting the changes in the wage Phillips curve, using simple reduced form regressions applied to aggregate data.
+We have started the present paper by documenting the changes in the wage Phillips curve, using simple reduced form regressions applied to aggregate U.S. data.
 In particular, we have provided evidence of a substantial decline in the estimated coefficients on both lagged inflation and unemployment in our wage Phillips curve.

-We have also provided estimates of conditional wage Phillips curves, based on a structural decomposition of wage, price and unemployment data generated by a VAR with time varying coefficients identified by a combination of longrun and sign restrictions.
-Our estimated conditional wage Phillips curves show that most qualitative findings from the reduced form evidence are not driven by endogeneity problems or possible changes in the relative importance of shocks, though such factors may have overstated some of the actual changes.
+We have also provided estimates of conditional wage Phillips curves, based on a structural decomposition of wage, price and unemployment data generated by a VAR with time varying coefficients identified by a combination of long-run and sign restrictions.
+Our estimated conditional wage Phillips curves show that most qualitative findings from the reduced form evidence are not driven by endogeneity problems or possible changes in the relative importance of shocks, though such factors may have led unconditional reduced form estimates to overstate the some of the actual changes.
 Finally, we have shown that the reduced sensitivity of wage inflation to unemployment is also reflected in the estimated changes in a dynamic multiplier statistic, based on the estimated time-varying impulse responses to monetary policy and demand shocks.